LuiseFreese/workshop/lab-1-build-a-modal-component.md

 Instead, we do:

-* **Width**: `App.Width/2`
+* **Width**: `App.Width`
-* **Height**: `App.Height/2`
+* **Height**: `App.Height`

 ### Background

 For the **Fill** property, we will make it as flexible as possible.
 We can achieve this by giving the component a custom property `backgroundFill`.
 Later on in the app, we can then assign a value to this custom property.
 This means, that for every app, the same modal can be used but will adhere to color schemes of different apps.

 * Select **New custom property**
 * Fill in the fields for Display Name `backgroundFill` and Description and for **Data type** select `Color`